-Welcome to the Tutoring Center.
+Welcome to the Tutoring Center!
 We are pleased to provide you with tutoring to assist you in your studies.
-This service is available to currently registered Farmingdale State College students and is funded by the mandatory student activity fee managed by the Student Government Association.
+This service is available to currently registered Farmingdale State College students and is funded in part by the Student Government Association.
 There is no direct cost to you.

 - Students are expected to attend their class sessions and come in with specific questions and/or concepts in which further assistance is needed.
 Tutors are not substitutes for attending class and they are not responsible for teaching course material or completing course assignments.